radoslavovm/Patient_Survey_Satisfaction/README.md

 TextBlob.py
     Functions involved in taking in a Patient Satisfaction Survey table, and creating a new table with the Survey ID and the polarity of each sentence.

-Clustering.py
-    This is for clustering similar sentences together.
-Purpose it to be able to see the distribution of topics in the survey comments and see what the most common category of complaints are.

 Connection.py
     Here we establish a connection to the database.
     You will need a JSON file with the database credentials to be able to run this program